SamChill/RdRand.jl/README.md

 ## Introduction

-The RdRand package provides an interface for using Intel's [RDRAND][rdrand] instruction, which provides truly random numbers.
+The RdRand package provides an interface for using Intel's [RDRAND][rdrand] instruction, which provides extremely high quality random numbers.
 The instruction is currently only available on [Ivy Bridge][ivy] processors.

 On a 1.8 GHz Intel Core i5 (i5-3427U) each call takes about 50 nanoseconds.